mroguljic/SEU-study/README.md

 To install geant4 and compile the code, cmake 3 is needed -https://cmake.org/download/
 Root is required to look at the output                   - https://root.cern.ch/

-To compile:
+To compile, create a directory (SEU) and copy the source directory in it.
+From SEU directory, do:
 ```
-mkdir SEU
-copy /source directory into SEU
 mkdir build
 cd build
 cmake -DGeant4_DIR=...../geantInstallation/lib/Geant4-10.3.3 ../source
 make
 ```

- To run:
+To run, edit configuration.txt according to your needs (particleType can be ignored, just set Z and A),edit run.mac to set the number of particles:
  ```
 source ..../geantInstallation/bin/geant4.sh (or .csh)
 cd build
-edit configuration.txt according to your needs
-edit run.mac to set the number of particles
 ./SEU run.mac
   ```